-For those who like their privacy and less human interaction, living off-the-grid is appealing.
-Living off-grid is living autonomously without reliance on a utility for power.
-This often includes growing your own food and building your own home.
-Some people will raise livestock as well.
-The off-grid lifestyle is very close to a self-sufficient, homestead lifestyle.
+For those who like their privacy and less human interaction, living off the grid is appealing.
+Living off-grid is living autonomously without reliance on a utility (company or government provided) for power, water, or waste management.
+It can also include raising livestock and growing your own food, which is very close to “homesteading,” though there are plenty of key differences.

-Living off the grid is technically not illegal in any of the 50 U.S. states, but some of the most essential infrastructure aspects of going off-grid are either too strictly regulated or banned.
-Problems usually arise when people want to remove their homes from the electrical grid entirely or put composting commodes in their homes.
+Such problems usually arise when people want to remove their homes from the electrical grid entirely, build a home without connecting it to a grid, or put composting commodes in their homes.
 Such actions can lead to heavy fines or even jail time.
-Installing a septic system that passes health department rules is another large challenge for those looking to go off-grid.
+Installing a septic system that passes health department rules is another challenge for those looking to go off-grid.

 Off-Grid Living Laws